sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-rest-api/cp-mobile-dev-kit-rest-api.md

     <!-- border -->![MDK](img-10.3.png)

 4. Now, you will add the fields (Pet name and Status) for creating a new pet record by the end-user.
 In the Layout Editor, expand the **Static Container** group.
-Drag and drop **Form Cell Section** onto the Page area.
+Drag and drop **Form Cell** section onto the Page area.

     <!-- border -->![MDK](img-10.3.1.gif)

-    >Form Cell Section is used to contain Form Cell controls in a section page.
+    >Form Cell section is used to contain Form Cell controls in a section page.

 5. You will now add Form Cell controls in the Form Cell Section.
 Expand the **Form Cell Controls** group, drag and drop a **Simple Property** onto the Page area.